 © Interaction Design Foundation, CC BY-SA 4.0

-The VR iterative design process consists of three key stages: Define, Make, and Learn.
-These stages form an interconnected cycle that ensures a user-friendly and continuously improved VR UX design.
+The VR iterative design process consists of three key stages—Design, Make, and Learn—and they’re stages that form an interconnected cycle that ensures you’ve got a user-friendly and continuously improved VR design.
 Keep your users front of mind at all stages!
-Make a point of talking to them, conducting user research and getting feedback every step of the way.
+Make a point of talking to them, conducting user research, and getting feedback every step of the way.

 Define Stage